YAOS History

 The Palace Theatre, YeovilThe 1921 production of The Pirates of Penzance marked the Society’s revival after the impact of the Great War.
 This was also a landmark occasion because we had moved to a new venue, the Palace Theatre in The Triangle.
 This was Yeovil’s first purpose-built cinema and theatre, with a much larger stage and auditorium.
 The 1922 production of The Mikado ran to seven performances and was reported to have broken all records at the theatre for both receipts and attendance.
 This was also the first show for which YAOS published its own Souvenir Programme.

-The period up to 1933 was considered to be the zenith of the Society’s achievements in the period between the wars.
+The period up to 1933 was considered to be the zenith of the Society’s achievements between the two world wars.
 Immediately following the 1934 production of Trial by Jury & The Pirates of Penzance, redevelopment began for the new Gaumont Palace theatre on the same site.
 So for the 1935 production of Miss Hook of Holland we made a temporary move back to the Assembly Rooms, then called the Princes Theatre.

 The Gaumont Palace Theatre, Yeovil